Start here

 Where to stay

 Roma and Condesa are my favorite neighborhoods and there are lots of great Airbnbs.
-In normal traffic it takes around 45 minutes get there from the airport.
+In normal traffic it takes around 45 minutes to get there from the airport.

 Phones

 Everyone uses WhatsApp so install it before you get here.
-If you don't want to use your roaming just get an eSim.
+If you don't want to use your roaming just get an eSIM.
 Airalo has worked well for me.

 Paying